rijovanovic/Containerization/README.md

 Once Connect is started you should be able to view the cookbook by going to this URL: [http://localhost:9340/serverengine/html/cookbook/index.html](http://localhost:9340/serverengine/html/cookbook/index.html)

 The default REST user is: `cloud-user` the default password is `nKTV3gSMv59rNOhTYzxm`

+To shutdown the container press CTRL+C in the command prompt and it will do a docker-compose down.

+If you get errors about the network when you do a docker-compose up you might have to a `docker-compose down` first.

 ## Inspecting volumes and log files
 Volumes allow you to save the state information outside of the container image.
 If for example one container goes down you can start another container that uses the same volumes to continue without losing data.